-GM's Note: If the PCs somehow arrive without Richard Reve, they can try impersonating him or someone else invited to the citadel.
-A reasonable acting or fast-talk attempt or a great roleplaying performance will convince the guard to open the door.
+Fortune Master's Note: If the heroes somehow arrive without Richard Reve, they can try impersonating him or someone else invited to the citadel.
+A CRITICAL CHARM task or a great roleplaying performance will convince the guard to open the door.

-Once through the door, the sentry escorts the PCs via lantern-light down a twisting, wet cave tunnel.
+Once through the door, the sentry escorts the heroes via lantern-light down a twisting, wet cave tunnel.
 Soon, the he mouth of the cave widens... and they find themselves squinting in a bright, tropical valley.